Oregon vs. Cal NCAA Football Odds, Plays and Insights | October 15, 2021

 Over/Under Insights

-- Oregon and its opponents have combined to score more than 54.5 points in all five games this season.
+- Oregon and its opponents have combined to go over the current 54-point total in all five games this season.

-- Cal's games have gone over 54.5 points in three of five chances this season.
+- In 60% of Cal's games this season (3/5), the teams combined to score more than Friday's total of 54.

-- Friday's over/under is 5.5 points lower than the two team's combined 60 points per game average.
+- The combined points per game average of the two teams, 60, is 6.0 points above Friday's over/under.

-- The 49.4 combined points per game that these two squads have allowed this season are 5.1 fewer than the 54.5 total in this contest.
+- This contest's over/under is 4.6 points greater than the 49.4 these two squads combine to allow per game this season.

-- The Ducks and their opponents have scored an average of 59.3 points per game in 2021, 4.8 more than Friday's total.
+- Ducks games this season feature an average total of 59.3 points, a number 5.3 points higher than Friday's over/under.

-- The 49.6 PPG average total in Golden Bears games this season is 4.9 points fewer than this game's over/under.
+- In 2021, games involving the Golden Bears have averaged a total of 49.6 points, 4.4 fewer than this game's set over/under.

 Oregon Stats and Trends

-- Thus far this season Oregon has one win against the spread.
+- So far this year Oregon has one win against the spread.

 - The Ducks have been favored by 13.5 points or more three times this season and have not covered the spread in any of them.

-- Oregon's games this year have eclipsed the over/under two times in five opportunities (40%).
+- Oregon's games this year have gone over the point total two times in five opportunities (40%).

 - The Ducks average 35.8 points per game, 8.2 more than the Golden Bears give up per matchup (27.6).

-- When Oregon records more than 27.6 points, it is 1-3 against the spread and 4-0 overall.
+- When Oregon puts up more than 27.6 points, it is 1-3 against the spread and 4-0 overall.

-- The Ducks have turned the ball over two times this season, four fewer than the Golden Bears have forced (6).
+- This year, the Ducks have two turnovers, four fewer than the Golden Bears have takeaways (6).

 - Find the latest spread and moneyline odds for Oregon at SISportsbook.